CesiumGS/cesium/Documentation/Contributors/CodingGuide/README.md

 :house: Cesium uses third-party libraries sparingly.
 If you want to add a new one, please start a thread on the [Cesium forum](http://cesiumjs.org/forum.html) ([example discussion](https://groups.google.com/forum/#!topic/cesium-dev/Bh4BolxlT80)).
 The library should
 * Have a compatible license such as MIT, BSD, or Apache 2.0.
-* Provide capabilities that the Cesium team doesn't have the time and/or expertise to develop.
+* Provide capabilities that the Cesium truly needs and the team doesn't have the time and/or expertise to develop.
 * Be lightweight, tested, maintained, and reasonably widely used.
-* Provide enough value to justify adding another third-party library whose integration needs to be maintained and has the potential to slightly count against Cesium when some users evaluate it (generally, fewer third-parties is better).
+* Provide enough value to justify adding a third-party library whose integration needs to be maintained and has the potential to slightly count against Cesium when some users evaluate it (generally, fewer third-parties is better).

 ## GLSL